-To run USPEX, you need to have Python and to have the executable of the external code on the compute nodes that you use for relaxing structures and computing their energies (see Subsection 2.5 for a list of supported codes).
-To set up your calculation, find an example (included in archive) similar to what you want to do, and start by editing input,uspex.
-The variables of this crucial file are described in Section 4 below.
-Then, gather the files needed for the external code performing structure relaxation in the Specific/ folder - the executable (e.g., vasp), and such files as (if you use VASP)

-INCAR\1, INCAR\2, ..., INCAR\N, and POTCAR\A, POTCAR\B, ..., where A, B, ... are the symbols of the chemical elements of your compound.
+To run USPEX, you need to have Python and to have the executable of the external code on the compute nodes that you use for relaxing structures and computing their energies (see Section 2.5 for a list of supported codes).
+To set up your calculation, find an example (see Section 4 for a list of examples) similar to what you want to do, and start by editing input.uspex.
+The variables of this crucial file are described in Section 5 below.
+Then, gather the files needed for the external code performing structure relaxation in the folder - the executable (e.g., vasp ), and such files as (if you use VASP) INCAR\1, INCAR\2, ..., INCAR\N, and POTCAR\A, POTCAR\B, ..., where A, B, ... are the symbols of the chemical elements of your compound.